“She’s just going to be a maid anyway.”

 “We cannot treat our students as ‘other people’s children,’” writes Duncan-Andrade.
 “Their pain is our pain.”

-Every student deserves the chance and has the right to explore his or her glorious potential.
+Every student deserves the chance and has the right to explore their glorious potential.

 Helping our students to believe in themselves when perhaps no one else does and working with them to cultivate hope where seemingly there is none are two of the greatest gifts educators can offer to our youth.